Deaths of 2 children raise doubts about US border agency

 #ReadLocal

+Nielsen blamed "a system that prevents parents who bring their children on a dangerous illegal journey from facing consequences for their actions."
+The Trump administration contends it must detain more people to discourage other Central American families from trying to enter the country.

+Felipe's father, Agustin Gomez, did not see any signs of illness from his son until Monday, according to Guatemalan consul Oscar Padilla, who spoke to Gomez on Wednesday.
+Felipe and his father had left Guatemala on Dec.
+14 and were detained at the U.S-Mexico border four days later, Padilla told The Associated Press.

-By its own regulations, U.S. Customs and Border Protection is supposed to detain people for no more than 72 hours before turning them over to other government agencies responsible for long-term detention.
+By its own regulations, CBP is supposed to detain people for no more than 72 hours before turning them over to other government agencies responsible for long-term detention.
 CBP facilities are typically spartan, with food, water and blankets but often no medical professionals, teachers or some of the other resources longer-term detention centers offer.

 Similarly, Jakelin was first held with her father at a small base in rural New Mexico that did not have running water, according to Democrats who visited it after the girl's death.

-He said President Donald Trump's administration has prioritized a border wall — the subject of the partial government shutdown since last week — over investing in CBP checkpoints that have long needed attention.
+He said the Trump administration has prioritized the president's border wall — the subject of the partial government shutdown since last week — over investing in CBP checkpoints that have long needed attention.

 "They're not set up to hold people for a long time," Cuellar said.
 "There's so much money that the wall sucks up that it's hard to address some of the other issues.
 I wish the administration would understand that."